TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Signoffs/power-distribution-signoff.md

 The schematic for the power distribution circuit board is shown above.
 The board has a screw terminal connector meant for connecting to the battery.
 This then supplies the input voltage to the three power rail subcircuits.

 The circuit board is based around a single type of buck converter chip, the TPS565201.
 This chip is a variable voltage regulator buck converter that can source up to 5 A of output current [6].
 The output voltage is set by the ratio of feedback resistors connected to the the VFB pin of the chip.
+The datasheet for the voltage regulator provides a formula for calculating the necessary feedback resistor valuesThe datasheet also provides a table of component values for common output voltages in Table 2.
+The nearest standard resistor values to the ones provided in this table were the values chosen.

 There are two buck converter-based subcircuits on the board, one for the 3.3 V and one for the 5 V rail.
 The feedback resistors are R5, R7, R4, and R6, which set output voltages of 5 V and 3.3 V, respectively.